Joseph Smith Arrested for Fraud

 What do we know about the 1829 hearing?

 Not much.
-The only documentation about it is from a second-hand recollection from Lucy Mack Smith.[56]
+The only documentation about it is from a secondhand recollection by Lucy Mack Smith.[59]

 What were the 1830 cases about?

-In the summer of 1830, Joseph was charged in New York with being a "disorderly person" in two cases[57] in South Bainbridge and in Colesville.
+In the summer of 1830, Joseph was charged in New York with being a "disorderly person" in two cases,[60] one in South Bainbridge[61] and one in Colesville.[62]

 What is known about the 1830 South Bainbridge case?